getify/You-Dont-Know-JS/types-grammar/ch4.md

 But I'm arguing that even *those* don't, in and of themselves, make you more type-aware as a developer

 Why?
 Because type-awareness is *not* just about the authoring experience.
-It's also about the reading experience, maybe even moreso.
+It's also about the reading experience, maybe even more so.
 And not all places/mechanisms where code is read, have access to benefit from all the extra intelligence.

 Look, the magic of a language-server pumping intelligence into your code editor is unquestionably amazing.
 It's cool and super helpful.